 With a focus on practical and achievable things that kids can do to start saving the planet right now, it’s perfect for anyone looking to set up a school eco-club.

-Download free cross-curricular lesson ideas for This Book is Not Rubbish created by Reading Rocks here: PDF or Powerpoint.
+Download free cross-curricular lesson ideas for This Book is Not Rubbish created by Reading Rocks here.
 Download a poster with 10 tips for starting your school eco-squad here.

 Find out more about This Book is Not Rubbish here.